joelburton/Crushinator/docs/design.rst

         def __call__():
             """
-            The nerve center of the class; communicates with Runners and the User.
+            The nerve center of the class; communicates with Recipes and the User.
             """

         def defaults():